 4. Finally, how would you rate your holiday overall?

 In all respects it exceeded our expectations - I cannot imagine a better holiday.

 Planet and peopleLivingstone - The Mosi Oa Tunya National Park is the smallest in Zambia but there is a good concentration of game, including a conservation project for some of Zambia's last remaining black rhino.

-South Luangwa - One of the lodges has recently instigated a carbon offsetting scheme, where a tree is planted for any guests who stay with them through us.
+South Luangwa - Many of the lodges have instigated tree planting and solar power systems.
+Several lodges have recently been declared carbon neutral.
 In addition, each of the operators conduct extensive work in wildlife conservation and anti-poaching schemes.

 Lake Malawi - On the southern lakeshore, where many excellent lodges are based, Cape Maclear has been made a national park to protect all aquatic life in the area.